hacktail/r4lcd/README.md

 # r4lcd

-## A NEW UPDATE COMING SOON WHICH WILL INCLUDE ERROR HANDLING

-A rust library for writing to hd44780 or hd44780 compatible dot matrix lcds, like the 1602.
+## A rust library for writing to hd44780 or hd44780 compatible dot matrix lcds, like the 1602.

 >Current functions:
   >>writing strings